16. Research Software Engineering¶

 man

-) pages, very hyperlinked, and the old Users and Programmers Guide (in latex).
-The man pages are still used, but also made available via html (see https://teuben.github.io/nemo/man_html/index1.html), and the newer sphinx based documentation shared on https://astronemo.readthedocs.io.
-There is also the experimental TLDR suport and the classic “motd” via the fortune program.Q: Could you explain the software development lifecycle that you use in this project?
+) pages, now hyperlinked, and the outdate (latex) Users and Programmers Guide.
+The man pages are still used, but also made available via html (see https://teuben.github.io/nemo/man_html/index1.html), and the newer sphinx based documentation shared on https://astronemo.readthedocs.io/en/latest.
+There is also the experimental TLDR suport and the classic “motd” via the fortune program, but those are not yet in vogue.Q: Could you explain the software development lifecycle that you use in this project?

-Q: Are there sufficient unit tests for the developers? some
+Q: Are there sufficient unit tests for the developers? - some, see the``Testfile`` based make check

-Q: Are there benchmark data to test the new implementations? yes
+Q: Are there benchmark data to test the new implementations? - yes.
+We have make bench5, as well as the

 Q: What is your advice for early-career software engineers who want to work on this project?